 - Nikon AF-S Nikkor 70-200mm f/2.8E Lens

-If you want to add more zoom power to your equipment without adding a lot more weight then consider adding a 1.4x teleconverter tube onto your favorite telephoto lens.
+If you want to add more zoom power to your equipment, without adding a lot more weight, then consider adding a 1.4x teleconverter adapter onto your favorite telephoto lens.
 Teleconverter tubes are an easy way to get more magnification power without spending a lot of money.
-Please do your research though because not every model of telephoto lens will accept a teleconverter tube and not all teleconverter tubes produce top-notch results.
+Please do your research though because not every model of telephoto lens will accept a teleconverter adapter and not all teleconverter tubes produce top-notch results.

 Tripod Legs and Ball Head Advice

 No other piece of equipment will improve the quality of your landscape photography as much as a sturdy tripod and ballhead system.
 Many of the techniques that make photographing by the sea so rewarding, like long-exposure shots or time-lapse photography, simply cannot be done well without a reliable tripod.
 Everything that we will shoot at dusk, or dawn, requires a sturdy tripod!

-When it comes to tripod legs one of the biggest choices is aluminum versus carbon fiber.
-Carbon fiber has almost every technical advantage but it is always more expensive.
-Unless the weight of the tripod, and the ballhead, are big priorities for you then aluminum legs will work just fine for this workshop.
+When it comes to tripod legs, one of the biggest choices is always aluminum versus carbon fiber.
+Carbon fiber has every technical advantage but carbon is far more expensive.
+Unless the weight of the tripod, and the ballhead, are big priorities for you then aluminum legs will work fine for this workshop.
+Of my three tripods, all but one are made of aluminum.

 If you are shopping, please choose a tripod system that can adequately support your camera and your heaviest lens.
 I urge you to select a leg set that can hold your camera at a comfortable height for you without extending the center column.
 Recommend tripod leg sets include the: